eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/01-logging-in-to-kubeapps.md

 In order to access Kubeapps, you first need to log in to it.

 Access to Kubeapps can be configured in multiple ways.
-This can include integration with any existing login mechanism for users, for accessing the Kubernetes cluster.
+This can include integration with any existing login mechanism for users for accessing a Kubernetes cluster.

 If Kubeapps is not integrated with existing user access for a cluster, it will present a generic login page requesting a Kubernetes API token.